5 Ways E-commerce Businesses Can Protect Against Package Theft

 Signature requirements do cost extra, but this added expense can be worth it for the peace of mind of your customers, especially on big-ticket items.

 Another option your e-commerce business can take to ensure customers receive their orders is offering scheduled deliveries.

 This will allow the customer to coordinate their own schedule around their preferred delivery window.

-For example, with FedEx Home Delivery customers can choose what day they’d like to receive their package and can even specify what time they’d like the package to arrive.
+For example, with FedEx Home Delivery, customers can choose what day they’d like to receive their package and specify when they’d like the package to arrive.
 They can opt to receive it in the evening or have a defined two-hour window that they can arrange with FedEx.

 The less time your packages stay unattended, the better chance your customers have to protect against package theft.

 Other carriers offer similar services.
 They do come at an upcharge, but customers who don’t want their items being left alone to the threat of porch pirates are willing to pay that additional cost.

 Keep Tracking Pages Updated

 The sooner your customers can secure their package, the better.
 But, with the hecticness of holiday shipping, delays are almost inevitable.

 Keeping your tracking pages updated will allow your customers to adjust their plans accordingly to increase the likelihood of being at the package destination when it arrives.